They called him “Ol’ Lonely.”

 Even if a lifespan hasn’t been intrinsically baked into a product’s DNA with designed obsolescence, the artificial idea of one can be introduced to the psyche of the consumer market.

-At RMS, we believe the industry at large has worked to calibrate the buyer’s expectation of an appropriate service life for low-slope roofing systems.
-Even large-scale end users, such as a multinational, hypermarket retailer like Wal-Mart, have reports from their own building design professionals stating that by incorporating single-ply roofing systems into their building construction, they’re acknowledging the accompanying lifespan of approximately 17 years.
+At RMS, we believe the industry at large has worked to calibrate the buyer’s expectation of appropriate service life for low-slope roofing systems.
+Even large-scale end-users, such as a multinational, hypermarket retailer like Wal-Mart, have reports from their own building design professionals stating that by incorporating single-ply roofing systems into their building construction, they’re acknowledging the accompanying lifespan of approximately 17 years.

 One of our main goals is to create and utilize an environmentally friendly, single-coat hydrophobic and reflective roof coating that can be easily applied to any roof surface with minimal preparation, the gains can be seen across vectors.

 It would mean a reduction in the thermal load on the primary water barrier, reducing thermal movement and wear; the coating would be 100 percent waterproof, with advanced water-shedding capabilities to protect the primary barrier from the degradation associated with standing water; and it would be cost-effective, advancing the preservation of the existing roofing inventory throughout Canada.